geowarin/electron-hot-loader/README.md

 ## Goal

-Since electron both node and the browser, I figured we could try to experiment hot reloading without webpack in this context.
+Since electron is both node and a browser, I figured we could try to experiment hot reloading without webpack in this context.

 In its latest versions, node has access to a lot of [ES2015 features](https://nodejs.org/en/docs/es6/#ref-1).
 There seems to be